seothemes/genesis-starter-theme/README.md

 ## Installation

-### One-liner:
+### One line command:

-Install the Genesis Starter Theme using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):
+Install the latest development version of the Genesis Starter Theme using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):

 ```shell
 composer create-project seothemes/genesis-starter-theme your-theme-name dev-master && cd "$(\ls -1dt ./*/ | head -n 1)" && sh setup.sh
 ```

-### Individual steps:
+### Individual commands:

-Install the Genesis Starter Theme using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):
+Install the latest development version of the Genesis Starter Theme using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):

 ```shell
 composer create-project seothemes/genesis-starter-theme your-theme-name dev-master